For many engaged couples, choosing a non-religious wedding ceremony is their preference.

 We’ve been challenged in the past and I know we’ll have challenges in the future but together, I know we can triumph through anything.

 Do you see how within these vow examples, there’s an acknowledgement of challenges while also noting how the couple will prevail?
 Aim to achieve this balance.

 What things are unique to your relationship?
-Do you share a love for exploring the outdoors or are you both huge fans of the Red Wings?
+Do you share a love for exploring the outdoors or are you both huge Red Wing fans?

-Include a line or two about your shared interests.
+Include a sentence or two about your shared interests.
 This is a perfect way to make your vows more personalized to you both as a couple.